Pop quiz! Which one of these do home sellers find most stressful?

 It’s the final touch that can give your house sparkle and should be done right before staging.

-Buyers are going to be walking through your home with a fresh set of eyes.
+Potential buyers are going to be walking through your home with a fresh set of eyes.

 They’re going to notice things that you won’t.